 - Metro: that’s how we arrived.
-The lines are 2 or 5, the latter being much more recommendable, since at peak times there is a direct service that skips several stops; if we do not take it, it will take an eternity to arrive, which is what happened to us, from station 77 in the UES it took almost an hour.
+The lines are 2 or 5, the latter being much more recommendable, since at peak times there is a direct service that skips several stops; if we do not take it, it will take an eternity to arrive, which is what happened to us, from station 77 in the Upper East Side it took almost an hour.
 The closest stops are:

 - South entrance, 300 meters east of station E 180.

 - Bronx River entrance or gate B (east), 400 meters from Pelham Parkway station, two stops further north of the previous station.
 It is important to note that next to the Bronx Park East intermediate station there is no gateway to the zoo.

 - Bus: that’s how we came back.
 The Bus Express BxM11, which is probably the best option for being the simplest.

 - Back to the UES it took about 40 minutes, but we had to wait for the bus for at least 20 minutes.

 - The price is the same as any other public transport and can be paid with the Metrocard.

 - It is taken in Manhattan on Madison Avenue with 23St, or on 5th avenue with streets 35, 43, 51, 58, 69, 85 and 98th, and leads to gate B.

 - The first bus leaves Manhattan at 6:45 am and the last bus leaves the zoo at 11:22 pm, every 30 minutes.
 Slightly less frequency on weekends.